otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-classes-objects-and-encapsulation.md

 # Formative Assessment Submission

 Create a new pull request and assign **grayson-orr** to review your submission.
-Please don't merge your own pull request.
+Please do not your own pull request.